ahomu/GAS/README.md

         return false;
     });

-Then click event does not follow the 'document' and cannot event tracking. on Internet Explorer 6~8.
+This 'click event' does not follow the 'document' and cannot event tracking. on Internet Explorer 6~8.

 Solve this problem embed the following script, and class 'gas_prior' add to anchor element.